ODNZSL/nzsl-online/README.md

 Wonderful contributors should branch from your own <staging branch?> when resolving issues or adding features.
 <add more detail>

-<This will be removed or changed> Ackama Llamas should branch from the Rabid Staging branch when resolving issues or adding features.
+<This will be removed or changed> Ackama should branch from the Rabid Staging branch when resolving issues or adding features.
 Their pull requests should be to the ODNZSL Staging branch, rather than the Rabid Staging branch.
 The Rabid admin for ODNZSL is currently [Elspeth Dick](elspeth@rabidtech.co.nz); upon approval and merging, Rabid should merge the ODNZSL staging branch to the Rabid staging branch so that our repo is up-to-date.

 To deploy to production: merge ONZSL staging to ODNZSL master.